Scorpion (company): Partnerships

-January 2024 - Scorpion and ServiceTitan announce a strategic partnership aimed at integrating Scorpion’s digital marketing technology with ServiceTitan’s field service management software to enhance lead generation and revenue attribution for home services businesses.
+January 2024, Scorpion and ServiceTitan announce a strategic partnership aimed at integrating Scorpion's digital marketing technology with ServiceTitan's field service management software to enhance lead generation and revenue attribution for home services businesses.
+As part of the agreement, Scorpion was named ServiceTitan's only preferred digital marketing partner for home services businesses.

-June 2025 - Scorpion and Clio announce a strategic partnership under which Scorpion became Clio’s sole Preferred Marketing Partner and Clio became Scorpion’s sole Preferred Software Partner for legal services firms, integrating Scorpion’s artificial intelligence–based marketing platform with Clio’s legal practice management software to provide law firms with greater visibility into the client acquisition process.
+June 2025, Scorpion and Clio announce a strategic partnership under which Scorpion became Clio's sole Preferred Marketing Partner and Clio became Scorpion's sole Preferred Software Partner for legal services firms, integrating Scorpion's artificial intelligence–based marketing platform with Clio's legal practice management software to provide law firms with greater visibility into the client acquisition process.

+January 2026, Scorpion named a badged Marketing Technology Partner in TikTok's Marketing Partners Program, one of six companies to receive the designation.
+The program recognizes third-party technology providers with technical integrations that support advertising on TikTok.

+Scorpion has been a supplier member of the International Franchise Association since 2015.
+In 2025, IFA named Scorpion its preferred vendor in the National and Local Digital Marketing Lead Generation category.
+In June 2026, Scorpion released the Franchise Marketing Playbook, a resource made available to IFA members.

+In July 2026, Scorpion became a technology partner supporting advertising in ChatGPT.
+The partnership works with OpenAI.
+It lets Scorpion clients create, launch, and manage ChatGPT ad campaigns through Scorpion's existing platform.

 Technology

 Scorpion employs artificial intelligence to assist businesses in improving their ad purchases, getting to know their clients better, and expanding.

 Scorpion technology assists businesses in ranking in search engines, managing lead flow, and knowing in detail about cash flows, allowing them to make better decisions.
 They also provide an all-in-one dashboard where a company can view the results.
 Live chat, texting, and marketing automation is also available.

 In October 2024, Scorpion launched RevenueMAX, an artificial intelligence–driven marketing platform that uses Scorpion AI to align marketing efforts, improve intake efficiency, and increase visibility into how marketing activities contribute to long-term business performance for law firms and home services companies.

 In October 2025, Scorpion introduced Scorpion Convert, an artificial intelligence–based intake and conversion platform designed to help local businesses manage missed leads by automating responses, scheduling, and customer engagement through integrated voice and messaging assistants.

+In August 2026, Scorpion expanded its advertising offering to include Google Demand Gen. The offering combines Demand Gen with Google's AI Max, Broad Match, and Smart Bidding tools.
+It is designed to help local businesses reach potential customers earlier in the buying process.